OUR SCHOOLSafeguarding Statement

 Headteacher and Designated Safeguarding Lead

-Deputy Headteacher and Deputy Designated Safeguarding Lead
+Deputy Head Teacher and Deputy Safeguarding Lead

 Welfare Officer and Deputy Designated Safeguarding Lead